Emanuel Insúa

-Emanuel Mariano Insúa Zapata (born 10 April 1991) is an Argentine professional footballer who plays as a left back for Super League Greece 2 club Athens Kallithea.
+Emanuel Mariano Insúa Zapata (born 10 April 1991) is an Argentine professional footballer who plays as a left-back for Colegiales.

 Career

 Born in Buenos Aires, Insúa was a Boca Juniors youth graduate.
 He made his professional debut on 25 April 2012, coming on as a late substitute in a 1–1 away draw against Olimpo, for the season's Copa Argentina.

 Insúa made his league debut on 20 May, starting in a 2–0 away win against Racing Club.
 In July 2012 he was loaned to fellow league team Godoy Cruz, appearing in 33 matches; he also scored his first professional goal for the club, netting the last in a 2–0 home win against Atlético Rafaela on 19 August.

 Insúa returned to Boca in June 2013, and was assigned to the main squad.
 He appeared more regularly with the club in the following campaigns.
 He scored his first goal for the Azul y Oro on 18 August, against the same opponent.

 On 20 January 2015, Insúa signed a four-and-a-half-year contract with La Liga side Granada CF, for a transfer fee estimated in the region of €2.5 million.
 He made his debut in the competition five days later, starting and playing the full 90 minutes in a 2–2 away draw against Deportivo de La Coruña.

-On 22 August 2015 Insúa was loaned to Genoa for one year, with a buyout clause, but eventually joined Udinese Calcio, for the kick off of the 2015-16 season.
+On 22 August 2015, Insúa was loaned to Genoa for one year, with a buyout clause, but eventually joined Udinese Calcio, for the kick off of the 2015–16 season.
 He managed to play only once with the club for Coppa Italia.

-On 23 August 2017, Insúa left Udinese Calcio after one season and a half, mostly spent playing as loanee first for Newell's Old Boys, then for Racing Avellaneda, and officially signed over to Super League club Panathinaikos, on a 3-year deal for an undisclosed fee.
+On 23 August 2017, Insúa left Udinese Calcio after one season and a half, mostly spent playing as loanee first for Newell's Old Boys, then for Racing Avellaneda, and officially signed over to Super League club Panathinaikos, on a three-year deal for an undisclosed fee.